jaredj/inception/prompts/Reminder.md

 1. CONTENT BLOCKS: Files from ChatGPT's response written to the filesystem.
     - A standardized line always marks the beginning of a file
     - I can only parse entire files at a time, and large files can be problematic, so all code you generate must be split into reasonably small files in a maintainable directory structure.
+    - A standardized line at the end of the block always marks that there are no more files
 2. COMMAND BLOCKS (optional): Executed after file contents are written
     - Output is returned in the next RESULTS BLOCK.
     - Only `cat` and `ls` commands are available, but you can only provide arguments, not options